 When there is no room inside the skull, soft brain tissue is compressed, which can damage tissue or even cause it to die.
 Compression can also cause certain parts of the brain to stop working properly, which can compromise the brain’s ability to control vital functions like breathing and heart rate.

-Hidden Dangers of Brain Injuries
+Signs and Symptoms of Brain Injuries

 Because brain injuries can occur from even minor auto accidents, it is not always immediately apparent that the victim has an injury.
 This creates the potential for hidden dangers, and highlights the importance of family and friends recognizing the signs and symptoms of brain injuries, and when to get medical attention.
 Depending on the type and severity of the brain injury, the signs and symptoms may include: